joehahn/cat-chase-grasshopper/README.md

 is then played using the 'smart' strategy with the trained neural net steering the cat:<br />
 ![](figs/xy_smart.png)<br />
 Close inspection shows that the AI-driven cat does indeed run fast between hops, with 180s used to back the cat over the bug again.
-The cat's distribution of actions is:
+The istribution of actions selected by the AI is:
 ![](figs/actions.png)<br />

 Cat-chase-grasshopper is then played 20 more times for each of the cat-navigation